Different kinds of HR data

 What is the DPA?

-The first DPA was introduced in 1998, well before the GDPR, and gives your employees rights in relation to how you process their data.
-It is a UK-made law and also gives information on which types of data you are required to keep.
+The first DPA was introduced in 1998, well before the GDPR, and public sources describe how it outlines individuals’ rights in relation to the processing of their data.
+It is a UK-made law and outlines which types of data organisations may be required to keep.
 The first DPA created the framework for the UK’s data protection law.
 The new DPA introduced in 2018 alongside the EU GDPR retains much of the DPA 1998 legislation.
 The UK’s DPA 2018 reflects the legal requirements set out in the GDPR.
-Some records must be retained according to the DPA (statutory), but for other records retaining them is only a recommendation (non-statutory).
+Public information notes that some records fall under statutory retention expectations, while others are referenced in non-statutory guidance.

 UK data retention periods

 There are a lot of rules around the retention of records, such as how long you can hold on to employee records.
-The length of time for which you hold on to records cannot be excessive.
+Public sources note that retention time frames vary depending on the type of record and the context in which it was created.
 However, what is considered an adequate time frame will vary depending on the type of record.

 Statutory retention of records

-- income tax records, returns and any communications with HMRC: should be kept for up to three years after the financial year they correspond to;
+- income tax records, returns and communications with HMRC: up to three years after the relevant financial year

-- medical records and biological test information (Control of Lead at Work Regulations): 40 years following the time of final entry;
+- medical records and biological test information (Control of Lead at Work Regulations): 40 years after the final entry

-- medical records and biological test information (Control of Substances Hazardous to Health Regulations): 40 years following the time of final entry;
+- medical records and biological test information (Control of Substances Hazardous to Health Regulations): 40 years after the final entry

-- information relating to whistleblowing: six months after a case outcome, or deleted immediately following an unsubstantiated investigation;
+- whistleblowing information: six months after a case outcome, or deleted following an unsubstantiated investigation

-From the above, you can see that in certain circumstances, some records on previous employees need to be kept even after they have left.
+Public sources indicate that, in certain circumstances, some types of records may be retained after an individual leaves an organisation.
 They may be needed, for example, if employees make claims against you or to help former employees in future legal disputes with other workplaces.
-However, not all types of records have a statutory UK data retention period; in this case, you will have to decide how long to retain the record for.
+However, not all types of records have statutory UK retention periods; in these cases, organisations may assess how long records are held based on internal policies and contextual factors.

 Retaining non-statutory records